KartoffelChipss/LifeStealZ/README.md

 #    | |____| | ||  __/  ____) | ||  __/ (_| | |  / /__
 #    |______|_|_| \___| |_____/ \__\___|\__,_|_| /_____|

+#A list of worlds, where the plugin should take effect
+worlds:
+  - "world"
+  - "world_nether"
+  - "world_the_end"

 #The amount of hearts a player has, when joining for the first time
 startHearts: 10
 #The maximal amount of hearts, a player can have